This post may contain affiliate links. Please read our disclosure policy.

 Egg free

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
-Let's walk through the recipe:
+We'll walk through the steps here, but please scroll down to the recipe card for exact ingredient amounts:

 Prepare the zucchini

 Grate the zucchini on a standard size box grater or in a food processor fitted with the shredder blade.
-Then, wring out as much moisture as possible.
+Wrap it in a tea towel or paper towels and wring out as much moisture as possible.
+This is how we standardize the amount of liquid in your zucchini

-Mix all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, the optional ground cinnamon, and the sugars) in a large mixing bowl.
+Whisk all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, cinnamon, if using, and sugars) in a large mixing bowl so there are no unwanted pockets of leavening.

-Toss the chocolate chips in a bit of the dry ingredients and set them aside.
-Add half the zucchini to the dry ingredients and mix throughout.
+Toss the chocolate chips in a bit of the dry ingredients and set them aside to add later.
+This helps keep the chips from sinking to the bottom of the bread during baking.

 Expert tips